-5.3.
-Adult Social Care
+5.4 Adult Social Care

-5.3.1.
-The Director of Adult Social Care is the statutory DASS, (Director of Adult Social Services) for Islington and reports to the Corporate Director for People.
-The DASS is responsible for providing professional leadership for all staff involved in delivering the Council's social services functions for adults and across local networks and partnerships involved in the provision of adult social care services.
-The DASS is also accountable for
+- 5.4.1 The statutory DASS, (Director of Adult Social Services) is responsible for providing professional leadership for all staff involved in delivering the Council's social services functions for adults and across local networks and partnerships involved in the provision of adult social care services.
+The DASS is also accountable for ensuring that relevant professional and occupational standards and standards of conduct are maintained across adult social care services provided by or commissioned by Islington. - 5.4.2 The DASS is responsible for market shaping and continuity: commissioning effectively and ensuring the availability and quality of services that people want in order to be in control of their lives.
+The DASS holds responsibility for safeguarding adults who need care and support from abuse or neglect; when doctors are considering compulsory treatment or admission to psychiatric hospital and/or when people lack capacity to decide and may be restricted of their liberty. - 5.4.3 The current structures and organisational arrangements provide a strong accountability, scrutiny, leadership and management grip on Islington's statutory duties for vulnerable adults including the duty to provide information, advice and guidance.

-- ensuring that relevant professional and occupational standards and standards of conduct are maintained across adult social care services provided by or commissioned by Islington. - 5.3.2.
-The DASS is responsible for market shaping and continuity: commissioning effectively and ensuring the availability and quality of services that people want in order to be in control of their lives.
-The DASS holds responsibility for safeguarding adults who need care and support from abuse or neglect; when doctors are considering compulsory treatment or admission to psychiatric hospital and/or when people lack capacity to decide and may be restricted of their liberty. - 5.3.3.
-The current structures and organisational arrangements provide a strong accountability, scrutiny, leadership and management grip on Islington's statutory duties for vulnerable adults including the duty to provide information, advice and guidance. - 5.3.4.
-Assurance checks are integral to the decision making processes of the Council.
-Professional leadership is challenged by the Chief Executive and Leader of the Council who hold the Director of Adult Social Services, the Deputy Leader (who is also Lead Member for Health and Social Care) and the independent Chair of the Safeguarding Adults Partnership Board to account on a quarterly basis.
-Progress on themes arising from audit and performance data is reported at these meetings. - 5.3.5.
-The Council has a Safeguarding Adults Partnership Board that meets the current requirements for its scope and inclusiveness, chaired by an independent expert in the field who meets with the DASS. - 5.3.6.
-The Safeguarding Adults Board oversees Safeguarding Adults Reviews and the implementation of recommendations arising from these reviews across the partnership. - 5.3.7.
-The quality of social care practice in Adult Social Care is scrutinised through the quality assurance framework.
+- 5.4.4 Assurance checks are integral to the decision-making processes of the Council.
+Professional leadership is challenged by the Chief Executive and Leader of the Council who hold the Director of Adult Social Services, the Lead Member for Health and Social Care and the independent Chair of the Safeguarding Adults Partnership Board to account on a quarterly basis.
+Progress on themes arising from audit and performance data is reported at these meetings. - 5.4.5 The Council has a Safeguarding Adults Partnership Board that meets the current requirements for its scope and inclusiveness, chaired by an independent expert in the field who meets with the DASS. - 5.4.6 The Safeguarding Adults Board oversees Safeguarding Adults Reviews and the implementation of recommendations arising from these reviews across the partnership. - 5.4.7 The quality of social care practice in Adult Social Care is scrutinised through the quality assurance framework.
 Themes arising from this are reviewed by senior leaders and used to inform training programmes.
-Islington is a member of the North London Social Work Teaching Partnership, a consortium working to raise standards of social work education and continuing professional development and staff access continuing opportunities. - 5.3.8.
-Approved Mental Health Act Professionals, (AMHPs) are warranted and supervised in line with statutory requirements. - 5.3.9.
-The Council has partnership agreements (known as section 75 agreements) with the Camden and Islington Mental Health Foundation Trust, Whittington Health and Islington NHS Clinical Commissioning Group, for the provision and commissioning of health and social care services.
+Islington is a member of the North London Social Work Teaching Partnership, a consortium working to raise standards of social work education and continuing professional development and staff access continuing opportunities.
+CQC have continued to rate Islington's In-House Provider regulated services as "Good" and services have complied with CQC standards and regulations. - 5.4.8 Approved Mental Health Act Professionals are warranted and supervised in line with statutory requirements. - 5.4.9 The Council has partnership agreements (known as section 75 agreements) with the Camden and Islington Mental Health Foundation Trust, Whittington Health and North Central London NHS Clinical Commissioning Group, for the provision and commissioning of health and social care services.
 The purpose is to ensure cost effective, outcome focused, joined up services for vulnerable people.
-There are regular meetings between the Chairs and Chief Executives of these organisations and the Council Leader and Chief Executive, and an annual report to the respective Boards and the Council's Executive to ensure that the day-to-day arrangements for collaborative working are meeting the aims of the partnerships and the objectives of the Council.

-5.3.10.
-These arrangements have been strengthened in the light of the Better Care Fund and greater inter-dependency of health and social care funding.
+There are regular meetings between the Chairs and Chief Executives of these organisations and the Council Leader and Chief Executive, and an annual report to the respective Boards and the Council's Executive to ensure that the day-to-day arrangements for collaborative working are meeting the aims of the partnerships and the objectives of the Council. - 5.4.10 These arrangements have been strengthened in the light of the Better Care Fund and greater inter-dependency of health and social care funding.
 The partnership agreements and governance have been reviewed and refreshed.
-The Council and the CCG have also reviewed their respective commissioning structures to ensure better integration and accountability.
 These arrangements have been formally agreed by the Health and Wellbeing Board in line with national guidance.

-5.4.
-Housing
+5.5 Housing